 There are ads on the home page, but we couldn't get a photo of them during testing because they pop in and out, and they're not always there.

-The remote is new and is rather simplistic.
-It has a few shortcut buttons, and the navigation buttons may seem unclear at first as to what they do.
+The remote is rather simplistic.
 There's a built-in mic for voice control, and you can ask it to change inputs, open apps, and search for content.
 However, you can't ask it to change settings.
+There's also a built-in mic in front of the TV that you can use for the Google Assistant feature.